PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 lowerer wrapper and all other PRELU callers, update owner-aware structural contracts, and validate sequentially.
 Continue with commits and pushes only;
 never create, update, or reopen a pull request.

+## Final PRELU prune-aware summary implementation

+The pass module now exposes `run_prelu_transpose_passthrough_summary(model_ir, layout_state=...)`.
+It captures tensor count, invokes the existing raw PRELU owner once with the exact layout state, and returns the raw mapping plus prune evidence.
+The final stats target remains, while its count local is removed and the existing generic positive-count predicate now owns the rewrite-or-prune decision.

+The raw lowerer wrapper and both other PRELU production paths remain intact.
+The SE-FC/Gather predecessor, consecutive-Reshape successor, reconciliation phase ID, and 128/128 store are unchanged.

+Final sequential validation under core-only `uv`:

+- focused dedicated-summary contracts: `4 passed in 0.56s`;
+- affected boundary, runtime, store, and architecture contracts:
+  `392 passed in 21.86s`;
+- terminal-layout/pass-efficiency contracts: `92 passed in 1.85s`;
+- synthetic core runtime contracts: `55 passed in 0.94s`;
+- result contracts: `196 passed in 9.37s`;
+- phase-store capacity contracts: `2 passed in 0.53s`;
+- TensorFlow/tf-keras blocker, default/direct conversion, and `-cotof`
+  contracts: `11 passed in 9.68s`;
+- Ruff, bytecode compilation, 128/128 audit, and whitespace checks: passed.

+Commit and push this implementation checkpoint.
+At resume, characterize the next compatible repeated evidence family before production changes.
+Continue with commits and pushes only; never create, update, or reopen a pull request.